c-blake/bu/doc/tim.md

 `taskset`/`chrt`, 4) fixing CPU frequency dynamically in-OS 5) Rebooting into a BIOS with fixed freq CPU(s) (or your OS's equiv. of these Linux interventions),
-6) `isolcpus` to avoid timer interrupts entirely, 7) Cache Allocation Technology extensions to reserve L3, and on & on. (`tim` hopes that simpler ideas can prevent all that effort most of the time without corrupting benchmark design.)
+6) `isolcpus` to avoid timer interrupts entirely, 7) Cache Allocation Technology extensions to reserve L3, and on & on. (`tim` hopes simpler ideas can prevent much of that effort most of the time without corrupting benchmark design.)

 [^1]: Find a link to circa 2019 blog about writing own "Measurement OS" to study how [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability))-